 Parents/guardians who want their child to attend a Caliber school must submit an application.
-Our online enrollment site is www.caliber.schoolmint.net.
-For more information on our application process or to review a copy of Caliber's Lottery and Enrollment Procedures and Policies, contact the Director of Schools Operations or visit the Caliber Schools website at www.caliberschools.org >> Vallejo >> Admissions >>
+Our online enrollment site is www.enrollwcc.schoolmint.net.
+For more information on our application process or to review a copy of Caliber's Lottery and Enrollment Procedures and Policies, contact your School's Director of Operations or visit the Caliber Schools website at.